🔍 mSearch finds documents with similar meaning 🔍

 is hybrid

-documents are returned based on the combined scores of semantic and full-text search.llm
+, combined scores of semantic and full-text search are used.llm